A Geometrically Consistent Matching Framework for Side-Scan Sonar Mapping

-As illustrated in Fig.~\ref{fig01}, to overcome the strong view dependence of SSS intensity while exploiting stable structural information, we design PhysUNet, a multi-branch encoder–decoder that physically decouples raw SSS images into three interpretable maps: seabed reflectivity $\rho(x,y)$, terrain elevation $z(x,y)$, and acoustic path loss $L(x,y)$, where $x$ denotes the range coordinate (slant-range sample) and $y$ the along-track ping index.

-Guided by the Lambertian reflection model \cite{A34}, the decoupled quantities jointly reconstruct the observed intensity as:
+In our previous work \cite{A46}, we proposed \textit{PhysDNet}, a self-supervised multi-branch encoder–decoder network that physically decouples raw SSS images into three interpretable components: seabed reflectivity $\rho(x,y)$, terrain elevation $z(x,y)$, and acoustic path loss $L(x,y)$.
+Guided by the Lambertian reflection model, the observed intensity can be reconstructed as:

-where $\theta(x,y)$ is the reflection angle between the incoming acoustic ray and the local surface normal derived from $z(x,y)$.
-This physically grounded reconstruction serves as a self-supervised constraint without requiring ground-truth labels.

-Elevation predictions further enable a monotonicity-based shadow test.
-We first define the grazing angle $\varphi$ from ground range:

-where $h$ denotes the altitude of the sonar transducer above the seafloor.
-Then, a pixel is shadowed if

-which provides weak geometric supervision consistent with occlusion.
-Network training progressively enforces these physics-based constraints—first capturing coarse terrain, then refining with shadow-guided structure, and finally stabilizing reflectivity and attenuation profiles.
-Detailed descriptions of the network architecture, together with the derivations of reflection-angle computation, shadow modeling, and the full training strategy, are provided in our earlier work.